Kumbheshwar temple complex: Major festivals

-Kumbeshwar Mela or Janai Purnima Mela (usually August full moon) is one of the major festival where around 2 Lakhs devotees come to worship the embossed silver sheath worn by the temples sacred linga (phallic symbol), which is placed in a special pavilion in the middle of the tank in the hub temple.
-Also the Kumbeshwar Pokhari (pond) is filled with water for the Mela.
+Kumbeshwar Mela or Janai Purnima Mela (usually August full moon) is one of the major festival where around 2 Lakhs devotees come to worship the embossed silver sheath worn by the temples sacred linga (phallic symbol), which is placed in a special pavilion in the middle of the pond in the hub temple.
+Kumbeshwar Pokhari (pond) is filled with water for the Mela.

-Similarly, various other rituals like “Lakh batti”,”Bhoj”,”Bhajan” “Baratabanda”, “Marriage Ceremony”, “Gupha rakhni ceremony” etc. are periodically organized by local people at the temple complex.
-The temple complex also have an open space garden to cater rituals for private purpose which became one of the major financial source of temple.
+Similarly, various other rituals like “Lakh batti”, ”Bhoj”, ”Bhajan”, “Baratabanda”, “Marriage Ceremony”, “Gupha rakhni ceremony”, etc. are periodically organized by local people at the temple complex.
+The temple complex also has an open space garden to cater rituals for private purposes, which became one of the major financial sources of temple.